Multi-Factor Authentication

 To enable multi-factor authentication with a security key

-2. Go to your user page by selecting the link under your user menu.
+1. Go to your user page by selecting User Settings at the top right of the screen. screenshot: user settings menu item

-If this is the first multi-factor authentication method you’re setting up, the screen will look slightly different, as-below, because a recovery code will be generated, and you’ll need to confirm it.
+Security key nickname If this is the first multi-factor authentication method you’re setting up, the screen (shown below) will look slightly different, because a recovery code will be generated, and you’ll need to confirm it.
 Copy and store the recovery code in a safe place.

 Security key nickname with recovery code

-5. Click on the button — you’ll see this if you have an alternative multi-factor authentication method already set up.
+4. Click Register Key — you’ll see this if you have an alternative multi-factor authentication method already set up.
 You should see a prompt to choose the type of security key you want to activate.
 The prompt will look different depending on your platform and browser.
-Select the security key type and activate it.
-That will complete the security key setup process.
+Select the security key type, and activate it to complete the security key setup process.

-However, if this is the only multi-factor authentication method you have set up, you’ll see a button instead of .
-Click on to confirm the recovery code, then you can complete the security key setup process.
+However, if this is the only multi-factor authentication method you have set up, you’ll see a Continue button instead of Register Key.
+Click on Continue to confirm the recovery code, then you can complete the security key setup process.

 Disabling a multi-factor authentication method